hjacobs/kube-resource-report/README.rst

 * Collect all cluster nodes and their estimated costs (AWS only)
 * Collect all pods and use the ``application`` or ``app`` label as application ID
 * Get additional information for each app from the application registry (``team_id`` and ``active`` field)
+* Group and aggregate resource usage and slack costs per cluster, team and application

 Usage (requires `Pipenv <https://docs.pipenv.org/>`_):